Anna Chaplain Anne Powell in a care home on the Isle of Wight

 How does Anna Chaplaincy tie in with similar ministries to support older people?

-As a diocese we are very clear that we do not want you to stop working with other ministry organisations that support older people.
+As a Diocese we are very clear that we do not want you to stop working with other ministry organisations that support older people.
 We hope that Anna Chaplaincy may enhance some of those ministries.
-However, it is important to note that the diocese will only financially support the training and development of Anna Chaplaincy.
+However, it is important to note that the Diocese will only financially support the training and development of Anna Chaplaincy.

 Do Anna Chaplains belong on church leadership teams?